-Special screening of Life, Animated followed by a Q&A with Ron, Cornelia and Owen Suskind – February 13
+Special screening of Life, Animated followed by a Q&A with Ron and Cornelia Suskind – February 13

 Please join Devereux Advanced Behavioral Health – in partnership with The Picture House – for a special screening of the movie Life, Animated on February 13 in Pelham, N.Y.
-The movie will be followed by a Q&A session with Ron, Cornelia and Owen Suskind.
+The movie will be followed by a Q&A session with Ron and Cornelia Suskind.

 From Academy Award® winning director Roger Ross Williams, Life, Animated is the inspirational story of Owen Suskind, a young man who was unable to speak as a child until he and his family discovered a unique way to communicate by immersing themselves in the world of classic Disney animated films.